 This specially formulated indigo is already 60% reduced, therefore, it allows you to use Soda Ash instead of nasty Lye in the dye vat.
 Extremely easy to use, Pre-Reduced Indigo makes setting up an Indigo vat almost effortless.
 There is no need to grind, then paste up the Indigo granules because they dissolve easily in water.
 You can have the vat prepared in about 10 minutes!

-Precautions: Please use an organic fume respirator when working with the Thiourea Dioxide (AKA Dyehouse Color Remover aka Thiox) or Sodium Hydrosulfite.
+Precautions: Please use an organic fume respirator when working with the Thiourea Dioxide (AKA Dyehouse Color Remover aka Thiox) or Sodium Hydrosulfite (has a better shelf life, and is more stable).
 Do not use utensils or dishes used for eating.
 Wear gloves.
 Always work in a well ventilated area.

 When using bulk pre-reduced Indigo, the following recipe provided to us by the manufacturer fits well in a 5 gallon bucket:

-Make a vat with cool tap water, about 60 to 70 degrees Fahrenheit.
+Make vat with warm water, about 80 to 90 degrees Fahrenheit.
 A cylinder shaped container with a tight fitting lid works the best.
 Add the Indigo and the Thiourea Dioxide or Sodium Hydrosulfite to the vat and stir.

 When you are finished dyeing, put back the flower and stir the vat in the same circular manner as described above.
 Put a lid on the vat and it will be ready for another dye session when you need it.
 The indigo vat can last for several weeks or months if properly tended.

+Now that you've fallen in love with your Indigo Vat you'll want to know how to keep it as healthy and happy as possible.
+Indigo Vats love to be useful so regular dyeing keeps your connection to your vat strong.
 An indigo vat can have a very long life if used and tended to regularly.
 As mentioned above, the best type of container for a vat is a cylinder shape with a tight fitting lid.
 This will give you room to dye the fabric without it touching the bottom and minimize the surface area that is in contact with air.
-Occasionally, you may need to add more of the reducing chemicals and the Pre-Reduced Indigo to keep the vat going.
-Always try to dissolve the Soda Ash in a little water before adding to the vat.
-Start by adding a little at a time.
-Sometimes more than one addition is needed.
-When you add something to the vat, it is important to wait for the chemical reaction to take place (at least 1 hour) before adding more.
+All measures below presume a 4 gallon vat in a 5 gallon container.